The right tool for the job

 It is nice to come home and not have to mow a second lawn.

-I have always tried to keep it knocked down when I trim with the weed eater.
+I have always tried to keep it knocked down when I trimmed with the weed eater.

 This week the grass back there had gotten to the point that something needed doing and using a weed eater to do it would have been the hard way to solve the problem.

-I got out my trust weed whip which I had been my primary tool for clearing hiking trails.
-I found my flat file and sharpened the weed whip to the point that could the head off a snake with a flick of the wrist.
+I got out my trusty weed whip which was my primary tool for clearing hiking trails.
+I found my flat file and sharpened the weed whip to the point that could you could take the head off a snake with a flick of the wrist.

 According to the time stamps on the photos, it took me less than fifteen minutes to cut what I needed to cut on my slope.